rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 In this section, we introduce some fundamental concepts that are required in our storage approach and its accompanying querying algorithms.
-We discuss a hybrid IC/CB/TB storage approach, the reason for using multiple indexes, having local change metadata, and methods for providing addition and deletion counts.
+We discuss our hybrid IC/CB/TB storage approach, the reason for using multiple indexes, having local change metadata, and methods for storing addition and deletion counts.

 ### Snapshot and Delta Chain
 {:#snapshot-delta-chain}

-As mention before in [](#preliminaries), we can distinguish individual copies (IC), change-based (CB) or timestamp-based storage strategies in RDF archiving solutions.
+As mentioned before in [](#preliminaries), we can distinguish individual copies (IC), change-based (CB) or timestamp-based storage strategies in RDF archiving solutions.
 While IC is optimal for querying specific version, it introduces a lot of storage overhead when there is are redundancies between each version.
 On the other hand, CB is good for querying differences between versions, but is less efficient for querying specific versions as it requires reconstructing versions based on a complete delta chain.
 In this section, we discuss the hybrid IC/CB approach that our approach is based on.

-[TailR](cite:cites tailr) is also hybrid IC/CB approach, in which delta chain lengths are limited to reduce the effort of reconstructing arbitrary versions in long chains.
+[TailR](cite:cites tailr) is a hybrid IC/CB approach in which delta chain lengths are limited to reduce the cost of reconstructing arbitrary versions in long chains.
 This is done by starting each chain with a fully materialized snapshot, followed by deltas, as shown in [](#regular-delta-chain).
-When the chain becomes too long, or other conditions are fulfilled, the chain stops and a new fully materialized snapshot is created for the next version.
+When the chain becomes too long, or other conditions are fulfilled, the chain stops and a new snapshot is created for the next version.

 <figure id="regular-delta-chain">
 <img src="img/regular-delta-chain.svg" alt="[regular delta chain]">